quoll/clormat/README.md

 This is the size of integers in JavaScript.
 This is because they are represented using the Mantissa portion of an IEEE-754 64-bit floating point value.

 ### I could use this for floating point numbers.
 Why aren't they done yet?
-I figured they'd be a bit harder, and I wented to get an initial release done.
+I figured they'd be a bit harder, and I wanted to get an initial release done.

 ### This license is incompatible with my other code.
 Can I change it?
 So long as you're not using it for anything specified in the license, I'm happy to let you use it under the EPL.
 Talk to me.